nico/hack/notes/optimization-report.md

     If passing an absolute path to the source file to clang in step 2 (*cough* cmake), pass `-s ../..` (or similar) to opt-viewer.py.
 4. `open html/index.html`
+5. Click on one of the filenames in the first column to get annotated source.

 <https://johnnysswlab.com/loop-optimizations-interpreting-the-compiler-optimization-report/>
 has lots of details.